Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 282.
 Reactivity: A Deep Dive | 8min
 		- [ ] 283.
 Replacing "methods" with Regular Functions | 7min
 		- [ ] 000.
 Assignment 7: Time to Practice: Data & Functions
 		- [ ] 284.
-Replacing "Computed Properties" with the "computed" Function | 8min
+Replacg "Computed Properties" w the "computed" Fn | 8min
 		- [ ] 285.
 Two-Way-Binding and the Composition API | 3min
 		- [ ] 286.
 Working with Watchers | 6min
 		- [ ] 000.
-Assignment 8: Time to Practice: Composition API Core Building Blocks
+Assgnmt 8: Practice: Composition API Core Building Blocks
 		- [ ] 287.
 A First Summary | 2min
 		- [ ] 288.
 How To Use Template Refs | 5min
 		- [ ] 289.
 Components, Props & The Composition API | 8min